viant/bqtail/README.md

 ## Introduction

-BqTail process can ingest data in async mode using serverless cloud functions based tail and dispatch service, or sync mode with standalone bqtail client.
+BqTail process can ingest data in async mode using serverless cloud functions based tail and dispatch service, or sync mode with standalone bqtail command.

 ![BqTail](images/bqtail.png)